“Highway to Nowhere” shut down – and Baltimore doesn’t notice

 The proposed Red Line would make it even worse.
 The Red Line plan would reduce the street width to the west down to only two lanes, in order to squeeze in the transit line.
 So that’s an equivalent reduction from eight lanes down to two.
 You don’t need to be a traffic engineer to realize that the Red Line will cause extreme traffic congestion to the west of the end of the Franklin-Mulberry corridor, and in fact, the MTA’s Red Line traffic impact reports say just that.

-The FMX occupies a vast amount of space that could be used for people, instead of a wasteland.
-While planners tout the expansion of the MARC parking lot at the west end of the expressway as the first step in “transit oriented development,” real life experience is just the opposite.
-MARC parking capacity has already been increased several times in the past, with no ensuing development.
-Easier commuter parking thwarts new development rather than encouraging it.
+The FMX occupies a large amount of space that could be used for people, instead of a wasteland.
+While planners tout the expansion of the MARC parking lot at the west end of the expressway as the first step in “transit oriented development,” real-life experience is just the opposite.

 Redevelopment needs to begin at the east end, where it can take advantage of the energy of downtown.
-There is an urgent need to redevelop the gigantic soon-to-be vacated Social Security complex and to build on the redevelopment which has already taken place with the University of Maryland campus and Biotech Park, Heritage Crossing and other projects.
-All of this can provide far more fuel for economic development than can the expansion of the MARC parking lot.
+There is an urgent need to redevelop the gigantic soon-to-be vacated Social Security Administration complex and build on the redevelopment that has already taken place at the University of Maryland campus, Biotech Park, Heritage Crossing and other projects.

-Even just a partial demolition of the expressway in the vicinity of MLK Boulevard could be used to create a critical linkage between downtown, the University of Maryland campus, the currently-landlocked Social Security complex, and the gorgeous, but similarly-severed Heritage Crossing neighborhood.
-Doing so would begin to unlock the rest of northwest Baltimore, which contains other untapped historical treasures, such as Lafayette Square and Upton.
-Planning for all this needs to start right now.
+Even partial demolition of the expressway in the vicinity of MLK Boulevard could be used to create a critical linkage between downtown, the University of Maryland campus, the Social Security complex, and the gorgeous but similarly severed Heritage Crossing neighborhood.